knowledgepixels/slides/pitch/slides.md

 - PhD in Computer Science
 - co-author of FAIR principles
-- nanopublication technology leader
+- Nanodash developer and nanopublication technology leader
-- Nanodash developer
 - 12 years of research experience

 </div>